X99874/CyberFortress/README.md

 ## 📄 License
 MIT License.
 Use it freely and ethically.

-🔹 Standart Profesyonel Versiyon
+## 🔹 Standard Professional Version
-CyberFortress — Designed for learning.
+- CyberFortress — Designed for learning.
 Built for action.
 Defend, Detect, Discover.